digitalcredit-io/whitepaper/WhitePaperv1.0.md

 ## Support Millions of Users

 Competing with businesses like Facebook, Linkedin, Indeed, Freelancer, Upwork and Topcoder, require the blockchain digital credit community and application platform capable of handling tens of millions of active daily users.
-In certain cases, an digital credit community and application platform may not work unless a critical mass of users is reached and therefore a platform that can handle very large numbers of users is paramount.
+In certain cases, a digital credit community and application platform may not work unless a critical mass of users is reached and therefore a platform that can handle very large numbers of users is paramount.

 ## Free Usage

 Application developers need the flexibility to offer users free services; users should not have to pay in order to use the platform or benefit from its services.
 A blockchain digital credit community and application platform that is free to use for users will likely gain more widespread adoption.
-Developers and businesses can then create effective monetization strategies.
+Developers and businesses can then create effective decentralized digital credit strategies.

 ## Easy Upgrades and Bug Recovery